Dionysos5/weather-app/README.md

 - **Get Current Weather**: Users can retrieve the current weather conditions for any specified city.
 - **Get Weather Forecast**: Users can also obtain weather forecasts for a city, including future temperature and weather conditions.

+## Future Features

+- **Fuzzy Search**: Implement fuzzy search for city names if the city is not found and let user select a city.

 ## Getting Started

 To use this application, follow these steps: